Metabolic research

 HOW CAN WE HELP YOU?

-Our preclinical metabolic research services are developed to help you addressing:
+Our preclinical metabolic research services are developed to help you address:

 Several studies demonstrated significant metabolic changes can be generated in zebrafish through relatively short dietary interventions.
 Similar to mammals, excessive nutrients in zebrafish cause increased plasma triglyceride levels and hepatic steatosis.
 Obese zebrafish also exhibit dysregulation of pathways that control lipid metabolism, including SREBF1, PPARs, NR1H3, and LEP.